-Per Share Total

-Initial Public offering price \$ \$

-Underwriting discounts and commissions (1) \$ \$

-Proceeds to us, before expenses \$ \$
+Per Share Total Initial Public offering price \$10.00 \$18,000,000 Underwriting discounts and commissions (1) \$ 0.70 \$ 1,260,000 Proceeds to us, before expenses \$ 9.30 \$ 16,740,000

 (1) Underwriting discounts and commissions do not include a non-accountable expense allowance equal to 1.0% of the initial public offering price payable to the underwriters.
-The registration statement, of which this prospectus is a part, also registers for sale warrants to purchase 113,636 shares of our common stock to be issued to the representative of the underwriters.
+The registration statement, of which this prospectus is a part, also registers for sale warrants to purchase 90,000 shares of our common stock to be issued to the representative of the underwriters.
 We have agreed to issue the warrants to the representative of the underwriters as a portion of the underwriting compensation payable to the underwriters in connection with this offering.
 See "Underwriting" for a description of compensation payable to the underwriters.

-We have granted a 45-day option to the representative of the underwriters to purchase up to 340,909 additional shares of common stock from us solely to cover over-allotments, if any, at the public offering price, less underwriting discounts and commissions.
+We have granted a 45-day option to the representative of the underwriters to purchase up to 270,000 additional shares of common stock from us solely to cover over-allotments, if any, at the public offering price, less underwriting discounts and commissions.

-The underwriter expects to deliver the shares of our common stock against payment therefor on or about customary closing conditions.
+The underwriters expect to deliver the shares of our common stock against payment therefor on or about December 28, 2020, subject to customary closing conditions.